 New Netflix Instant Releases -- May 2014Britt Hayes |

 If you're looking for a way to spend some time indoors now that the summer heat has arrived, look no further.
-Netflix is adding a wealth of new titles to their streaming service this May — from old classics to new favorites, we've got you covered.
+Netflix is adding a wealth of new titles to their streaming service this May -- from old classics to new favorites, we've got you covered.
 Read on for our guide to the best new Netflix Instant releases coming in May 2014.

 Note: these titles may not be entirely accurate until the day of release.
 Check back as we update the list for the most recent information.

 '100 Bloody Acres' (2012) -- Starring Damon Herriman, Angus Sampson, and Anna McGahan.
 Reg and Lindsay run an organic fertilizer business.
 They need a fresh supply of their "secret ingredient" to process through the meat grinder.
 Reg comes across two guys and a girl with a broken-down vehicle on their way to a music festival.